princeton-nlp/DensePhrases/README.md

 pip install -r requirements.txt python setup.py develop
 ```
 Please check your CUDA version before the installation and modify it accordingly.
-If following test run completes without an error, you are good to go!
+If the following test run completes without an error, you are good to go!
 ```bash
 # Test run for checking installation (ignore the performance)
 make draft MODEL_NAME=test